 I have a tradition of running several miles in the early hours of Thanksgiving morning before running in the Ashburn Farm Thanksgiving Day 5K; however, this year Mother Nature had other plans.
 It snowed most of the day on Wednesday, and even though the main roads were fine, the side roads and trails were still wet when I went to bed.
 With the risk of encountering black ice on an early morning run in the dark, I decided to skip my pre-race run.
 I had planned ahead, and anticipating the foul weather, I ran six miles the day before in the pouring rain.
 Normally, I would take the day off before a race to rest my legs.

-If you remember back to last year, our family has slowly been adding costumes to our entourage.
-In 2012, Julie’s brother David wore a turkey costume for the first time.
-Then in 2013, Julie wore the turkey costume, and our son Daniel wore a pilgrim costume.
-Not ones to miss out on fun, I decided to wear a pilgrim costume in this year’s race, and Julie and her sister Meredith wore Indian headbands and feathers.
+If you remember back to last year, our family has slowly been adding costumes to our entourage -it started in 2012 with a turkey costume.
+Then in 2013, we had a turkey costume and a pilgrim.
+Not ones to miss out on fun, I decided to wear a pilgrim costume in this year’s race.

 Packet pick-up was a breeze because I’ve started going right at 2 PM on Wednesday right when it starts, so I can beat the post-work crowds.
 Packet pick-up is held in the main hall at Crossroads Methodist Church, the race’s founder.
 Race proceeds go to support education for children in Uganda.